Gabriela Hearst

-Gabriela Hearst (née Perezutti) born in Paysandú Department, Uruguay, (November 3, 1976) is a women's luxury ready-to-wear and accessories designer.
+Gabriela Hearst (née Perezutti; born November 3, 1976) is a Uruguayan women's luxury ready-to-wear and accessories designer.
 In addition to designing her namesake collection, she runs and operates her family's ranch in Uruguay.

 Early life and education

 Hearst grew up on her family's ranch in Paysandú Department, Uruguay which is around 400 km away from the capital city, Montevideo.
-She attended The British School of Montevideo and attended the Universidad ORT Uruguay with a B.A. in communications.
+She attended The British School of Montevideo and graduated from Universidad ORT Uruguay with a B.A. in communications.
 In her early 20s, after a short period in Paris, she moved to New York to study performing arts at the Neighborhood Playhouse School of Theatre.

 Career

 In 2004, she started Candela in Brooklyn with $700.
 The collection was made of T-shirts with silk-screened illustrations of a winged woman on top of a horse (based on a photo of her mother).
 In 2006, the collection expanded to ready-to-wear and shoes.

 After eleven years working in design, Hearst became a member of the CFDA in 2012.

 In fall 2015, Hearst launched her eponymous label: Gabriela Hearst.
 The brand has been compared as an American competitor to Hermès for its high-quality and fine use of garments.
 The collections are characterized by quality craftsmanship, high-end and innovative materials, such as the anti-radiation fabric that shields against the radiation emitted by mobile phones—introduced in the Resort 2017 collection as lining for the jacket pockets—or the ultra-fine 14.5 micron merino wool and the aloe-treated linen introduced in the Resort 2018 collection, a sustainable and utilitarian process that instantly softens the linen and gives the fabric the property to moisturize the skin.
 Also the production is very attentive to the environment and sustainability, including the use of wool coming from Hearst's sheep farm in Uruguay, an end-to-end production cycle that helps minimizing the environmental impact.
 Hearst is also the first brand that make use of Tipa compostable bio-plastics for all their packaging—an Israeli startup that is developing a flexible alternative to plastic that can be thrown into compost to decompose in 24 weeks.

 Her line's first bag was the Nina Bag (named after Nina Simone), which started as a limited edition of 20 that Hearst gave to women she admired—some of them high-profile like Miroslava Duma and Brie Larson—as well as to women she enjoyed collaborating with, such as the owner of the factory or the shoe developer.
-The bag now has an extensive waiting list.
+The bag had an extensive waiting list as of 2017.

 In January 2016, Hearst was included in the "Ten of Tomorrow" by Women's Wear Daily (WWD).